Heroes of the City

 Heroes of the City (Stadens Hjältar) is a Swedish computer-animated television series for preschool children, with stories about friendship, sharing and caring.
 The plots revolve around the emergency vehicles Paulie Police Car and Fiona Fire Engine who tackle a new mission in each episode.

-Heroes of the City was created in Sweden in 2009, and is currently broadcast in over 70 countries.
+Heroes of the City was created in Sweden in 2009, and was broadcast in over 70 countries.
 Season 1 was written by Swedish screenwriters, Season 2 mainly by American screenwriters.

+It was presented as "Sweden's first 3D animated TV series".